 Do I need to do a Penetration Test to meet the requirements of ISO 27001?

 Surprisingly the answer is no. But let’s look at what the standard actually says and why you might still need to do a pen test.

 Penetration Testing & ISO 27001

-Penetration Testing is not mentioned anywhere within the requirements of ISO 27001:2013 but if you look at the supporting standard ISO 27002:2013 you can find a reference under A18.2.3 Technical compliance review.
+Penetration Testing is not mentioned anywhere within the requirements of ISO 27001:2022 but if you look at the supporting standard ISO 27002:2022 you can find several references.

-However, ISO 27002 is a code-of-practice and does not form part of the certification scheme, therefore it is not a mandatory requirement, so you may choose another way to address this.
+However, ISO 27002 is does not form part of the certification scheme and, therefore, it is not a mandatory requirement, so you may choose another way to address this.

 The control also notes that pen tests should not be a replacement for risk assessments.